-- Therefore if there is a deficit on the current account there will be a surplus on the financial / capital account.
+- Therefore if there is a deficit on the current account there will be a surplus on the financial/capital account.

-- If there was an increase in interest rates this would cause hot money flows to enter into the UK, therefore there would be a surplus on the financial account
+- If there was an increase in interest rates this would cause hot money flows to enter the UK, therefore there would be a surplus on the financial account

-Factors affecting balance of payments
+Factors affecting the balance of payments

 A current account deficit could be caused by factors such as.

-Cyclical nature of current account
+Cyclical nature of the current account

 In the UK, a current account deficit often increases after a period of economic growth.
 Higher economic growth leads to higher consumer spending and therefore more spending on imports.